 Written by Attorney Kassandra Kuehl.

-Vermont is one of 16 states (and the District of Columbia) that allows residents to choose between claiming the state-specific exemptions (coupled with some federal nonbankruptcy exemptions) or the federal exemptions.
-Each structure is independent, meaning that you can only claim one or the other and may not “cherry pick” those that you like best from each approach.
-It’s important to compare each structure to determine which will benefit your situation more completely.
-Note that if you have lived in Vermont forless than 2 years, you may need to apply bankruptcy exemption law from your state of prior residence.
+Vermont is one of 16 states (and the District of Columbia) that allows residents to choose between state exemptions (coupled with some federal nonbankruptcy exemptions) orfederal exemptions.
+Each set of exemptions is independent, meaning that you can only claim one or the other.
+You can't cherry pick the exemptions you like best from each set.

 Vermont Bankruptcy Exemptions

-If you choose to file bankruptcy jointly with your spouse, it’s important to note that you and your spouse are both entitled to a full set of bankruptcy exemptions under Vermont law.
-With the exception of the homestead exemption value, you are essentially entitled to double whatever bankruptcy exemption amount is available to single filers (unless otherwise noted).
-Therefore, when you’re evaluating the exemption amounts listed below, keep in mind that with the exception of the homestead exemption and any other outliers flagged for your reference, you and your spouse can claim double the single filer exemption amounts listed in this guide.
-With that said, if only one of you owns a specific piece of property, you’ll be limited to claiming the single filer exemption amount for that specific asset.
-“Doubling” only applies to jointly held property.
+If you choose to file bankruptcy jointly with your spouse, you and your spouse are both entitled to a full set of bankruptcy exemptions under Vermont law.
+With the exception of the homestead exemption value, you can double whatever bankruptcy exemption amount is available to single filers so long as you own the property together.
+Keep this in mind as you review the amounts in this article.

 Personal Property Exemptions